savvy-itch/f1-stats-app/README.md

 # F1 Stats
 This is a Formula 1 statistics React web app.

 [live version](https://f1-stats-react.netlify.app)

 *The design is based on the official F1 website.

 ### What does it do?
-You can view schedules for the upcoming F1 races as well the results of the previous ones, standings, fastest laps, view current teams, drivers and their info.
+You can view schedule for the upcoming F1 races as well the results of the previous ones, standings, fastest laps, view current teams, drivers and their info.

 ### Structure
 The website consists of the following pages: